 What do the locals wear in France?

 - Keep it simple.
-The first rule of french-inspired looks is to keep it elegant and simple.
-French women don’t like to look overly done up, with few embellishments, minimal makeup and naturally-style hair.
+The first rule of French inspired looks is to keep it elegant and simple.
+French women don’t like to look overly done up, with few embellishments, minimal makeup and natural hair.

-- The art of accessorising.
-Carefully selected accessories take french fashion from day to night, and from season to season.
+- The art of accessorizing.
+Carefully selected accessories take French fashion from day to night, and from season to season.
 Cashmere scarves, leather belts, understated jewellery and a pair of big shades can all turn a simple outfit into a chic statement.

 - Outwear.
 Statement trench coats, suede numbers, faux fur and fitted blazers.
 French girls know how to rock outwear, in any season.